-First of all, the only tool you need to make this Half Baked Harvest recipe is a skillet, so you already know that cleanup will be swift and painless.
-Ease aside, this lemon butter chicken is delicous, comforting, and healthy.
+Why We Love It: First of all, the only tool you need to make this Half Baked Harvest recipe is a skillet, so cleanup will be swift and painless.
 Seared with lemon slices and butter, the chicken is the perfect balance between crispy and juicy.
-The sauce makes this it good enough to eat on its own if you don't want to make anything extra or you're avoiding carbs, but the orzo definitely brings it to the next level.

 Crispy Vegan Eggplant Parmesan

-Whether you're looking for meat-free mains or not, this vegan-friendly and gluten-free eggplant parmesan recipe from Minimalist Baker will hit the spot.
+Why We Love It: Whether you're looking for meat-free mains or not, this vegan-friendly and gluten-free eggplant parmesan recipe from Minimalist Baker will hit the spot.
 It's crispy, wholesome, and full of flavor.
 It takes about 45 minutes to make in total, but only 15 for prep.
-Of course, if you don't usually cook vegan, you may have to make a run to the grocery store for items like plain almond milk and any other alternatives, but otherwise, it's extremely easy to make.
-While you're waiting for your eggplant to bake in the oven, stay on theme and follow this recipe for some spaghetti.
+While you wait for your eggplant to bake in the oven, stay on theme and boil a pot of water for spaghetti.

-As extravagant as this baked salmon bowl looks, the recipe from Food Faith Fitness is actually really easy to follow and only takes 30 minutes to make in total.
+Why We Love It: As extravagant as this baked salmon bowl looks, the recipe from Food Faith Fitness is actually really easy to follow and only takes 30 minutes to make.
 That said, this will only be a good last-minute dinner idea for someone with a fully stocked spice rack or the energy to go to a supermarket, as it calls for cumin seeds, coconut sugar, and cayenne pepper.
 But the outcome is worth it since the pineapple notes and spiralized plantain chips make every bite in this bowl taste like vacation.

 Black Bean and Mango Quesadillas

-We can think of a hundred reasons to eat quesadillas every night, one of them being that they're easy to make, but this recipe from Half Baked Harvest makes this dish even more enticing.
+Why We Love It: We can think of a hundred reasons to eat quesadillas every night—one of them being that they're easy to make, and this recipe from Half Baked Harvest makes this dish even more enticing.
 Layered with black beans, black rice, and mango, it'll make your everyday quesadilla taste more like a well-rounded dinner.
 Just pop it in the oven on a sheet pan for 20 minutes and voilà.

 Lemon and Arugula Pasta